 If these measures don't provide any relief, consult your physician, who might prescribe an aluminum chloride antiperspirant [source: Mayo Clinic].
 These products work by forming a gel plug in the pores, which reduces the excess perspiration that leads to the smell and can be washed away [source: International Hyperhidrosis Society].
 Injections of botulinum toxin type A, or Botox, can provide longer-term relief from excessive sweat [source: Clark].

 Finally, there are surgical treatments for underarm odor, too.
 An outpatient surgical procedure called superficial liposuction curettage will remove sweat glands by suctioning out subcutaneous tissue through small cuts on the skin [source: Rehumus].
 Options for open surgery include cutting or shaving the subcutaneous tissue through procedures that may or may not remove skin along with it.
 The open surgery methods require a longer healing time and have higher risks, but their results last longer than those of liposuction.
 In general, these procedures are used only as a last resort.

-If you'd like to learn more about underarm odor and ways to prevent or eliminate it, look through some of the links on the next page.
+If you'd like to learn more about underarm odor and ways to prevent or eliminate it, look through some of the links below.

 - Clark, Christine, PhD, FRPharmS.
 "Sweating and hyperhidrosis."
 The Pharmaceutical Journal, Vol. 276.
 June 24, 2006.
 (Accessed Sept.
 9, 2009)http://www.pharmj.com/pdf/cpd/pj_20060624_sweating.pdf